 For a full KPI framework by genre, see our mobile game KPI benchmarks.

-From Hypercasual to Hybrid Casual: A Transition Playbook
+From Hypercasual to Hybrid Casual: The Migration Playbook

 - Start with a hook that already retained.
 Do not “add meta to a failing prototype.”
 Meta cannot save a broken core loop.
 Ship prototypes at 30%+ D1 before you invest in meta.